sumup-oss/circuit-ui/packages/cna-template/README.md

 - problems that will cause it to break when run, or
 - code style that violates a given set of rules the project is following.

-Linting serves as a first line of defence against evil bugs on production.​ Your project will be set up to use a version of the popular [ESLint](https://eslint.org) linter for JavaScript provided by Foundry.
+Linting serves as a first line of defence against evil bugs on production.​ Your project will be set up to use a version of the popular [ESLint](https://eslint.org) linter for TypeScript provided by Foundry.
 You can lint your code and apply automatic fixes by running `yarn lint`.
 Usually, your editor is able to integrate with ESLint.
 Check your options and refer to the [Tips](#setting-up-foundry-s-eslint-in-your-editor) section for details on how to make this work with Foundry.

 ### Writing tests